MichaelZelensky/budgetclick-2026/docs/sync.md

 The manifest represents the current state of remote storage.

-The synchronization engine downloads the manifest before every synchronization.
+The synchronization engine downloads the manifest before synchronizing each dirty object.

 The manifest is used to determine:

-- available objects
+- object locations
 - object versions
-- changed objects

 The manifest itself is encrypted.

+# Object Keys

+Every synchronized object has a stable, randomly generated storage object key.

+The object key:

+- is generated when the object is created
+- never changes
+- is stored in the manifest
+- obfuscates storage object names

+Objects are overwritten in place using their stable object key.

 # Object Version

-Every storage object contains a version.
+Every synchronized object contains a version.

 Whenever an object changes: